History and writing are my passions. Sharing information is a joy.

 Hippocras was named after Hippocrates centuries after his death because he had invented a water filter in 5 B.C. which in later days helped to remove spice pieces from the brew.

-Hippocras was brought over to Europe after the Crusades in the Holy Land during the 11th and 12th centuries but it was known as 'pimen' or 'piment.'
+Hippocras was brought over to Europe after the Crusades in the Holy Land during the 11th and 12th century, but it was known as 'pimen' or 'piment.'
 Pimen and piment meant 'aromatic' or 'spicy.'

 Mulled Wine: For Pleasure and Medicinal Purposes